 When your Job has finished, it's useful to keep that Job in the API (and not immediately delete the Job) so that you can tell whether the Job succeeded or failed.

 Kubernetes' TTL-after-finished controller provides a TTL (time to live) mechanism to limit the lifetime of Job objects that have finished execution.

 Cleanup for finished Jobs

-The TTL controller only supports Jobs for now.
-A cluster operator can use this feature to clean
+The TTL-after-finished controller is only supported for Jobs.
+You can use this mechanism to clean

 up finished Jobs (either